sckuzzle/rp-thoughts/value-accruing-token.md

 Note that this includes partial-restaking (a person with a large amount of validators can spin up new validators with the rewards).

+Lastly, while this is highlighting how much more NOs could make, it is not intended to say that all benefits yielded with this mechanic should go to NOs.
+Instead, value-accruing tokens should be implemented AND other knobs, such as the commission rate, should be lowered.
+We want this change to benefit across Rocketpool, and NOs do not necessarily need all of the pie.
+A self-balancing mechanism, such as PIDs, should be considered to keep rewards balanced across all rocketpool needs.

 ## Value-Accruing with Current RPL Tokenomics